-Greetings Internet Stranger!
+Greetings Internet Stranger and welcome to 24 hours in St Thomas!
 This itinerary for 24 hours in St Thomas is a little different from some of my previous 24 hour itineraries.
 Usually I follow the method traditionally followed by travelers.
 I book a hotel, I choose my own restaurants, and I select what activities I want to do on a particular day.
 Also I typically actually spend the night in the places I am visiting.

 But this trip was a bit different.
 On this trip, I was finding the best things to do in St Thomas on a Royal Caribbean cruise.
 For a week, my home away from home was the Jewel of the Seas.